 - “Effective leadership is putting first things first.
 Effective management is discipline, carrying it out.” —Stephen Covey

 - “Real leadership is leaders recognizing that they serve the people that they lead.” —Pete Hoekstra

 - A leader is one who sees more than others see, who sees farther than others see, and who sees before others see.” —Leroy Eimes

 - “Leadership is the capacity to translate vision into reality.” —Warren G. Bennis

 - “There is a difference between being a leader and being a boss.
 Both are based on authority.
 A boss demands blind obedience; a leader earns his authority through understanding and trust.” —Klaus Balkenhol

 - “True leadership lies in guiding others to success—in ensuring that everyone is performing at their best, doing the work they are pledged to do and doing it well.” —Bill Owens

 3 Tips for Strengthening Leadership Skills

 Answering the question, “What does leadership mean?” is the same as asking, “What actions should I practice to become a better leader?”
 This is because leadership is an action.
-Think of becoming a great leader like becoming a professional basketball player.
+Think of becoming an effective leader in an organization as becoming a professional basketball player.
 You need the desire, passion, resilience, and talent to reach the highest level of the game.
-Still, these things aren’t enough.
+Still, these resources aren’t enough.
 You’ll need to spend day-in and day-out refining your technique and skill set, despite how naturally gifted you are.
 Greatness doesn’t present itself on a silver platter.
-Leaders who want to know what great leadership means have to put in the work to find out for themselves.
+Leaders who want to know what strong leadership means have to put in the work to find out for themselves.
 To start the journey of doing this, practice the tips below.